sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 4141415d  ????????
 {% endhighlight %}

-We can see we overwrote the data pointer that points to a function with a potentially controlled value from @esi.
-Since @esi contains marked data, we know at what offset in @esi was used to overwrite the pointer.
+<p class="cn" markdown="1">We can see we overwrote the data pointer that points to a function with a potentially controlled value from @esi.
+Since @esi contains marked data, we know at what offset in @esi was used to overwrite the pointer.</p>

 {% highlight text %}
 0:000> ?0x5d-0x41